 Invite the top candidates to be interviewed for the position.

-The committee, or administrator, will establish the procedures at the building or program level for interviewing the successful applicants.
+The administrator will establish the procedures at the building or program level for interviewing the successful applicants.

 Upon determining the qualified applicant, the building administrator will submit to the Superintendent the written recommendation for the applicant to be offered a contract.